-TRICO is the company that invented the windshield wiper blade, way back in 1917.
-It remains one of the leading manufacturers of wiper blades in the world, and that means the company knows what they’re about.
+TRICO is the company that invented the windshield wiper blade way back in 1917.
+It remains one of the leading manufacturers of wiper blades in the world.

 The TRICO Ice Extreme Winter Weather wiper blade is designed to protect the critical components inside the wiper arm from ice and snow, keeping them functioning properly even well below freezing.
 They start with a flexible arm design that helps keep them flat with your glass, then have rugged armor to keep ice from clogging the blade and stopping it from flexing.

 The wiper blade itself is a heavy gauge to help protect it from damage when wiping over ice and snow that has built up on your windshield and is infused with Teflon for a smooth, quiet wipe every time.
-All necessary adaptors are included and a range of sizes are offered to ensure proper fitment.
+All necessary adaptors are included, and a range of sizes are offered.

 These wiper blades come with a protective cover and a one-year warranty, both of which help them stand out from the crowd.
 Because the rubber used in a wiper blade can start to break down as soon as it’s exposed to UV light, the protective cover helps keep them fresh in the box.

-A one-year warranty should give you four seasons of a clear windshield, but as an added bonus this set of wipers comes with an extra rubber refill.
-Because with blade-type wipers, most of the wiper will last for many years, it’s the small strip that touches the glass that wears out.
+A one-year warranty should give you four seasons of a clear windshield, but as an added bonus, this set of wipers comes with an extra rubber refill.
+Because with blade-type wipers, the wiper frame will last for many years; it’s the small strip that touches the glass that wears out.
 A replacement refill lets you change just that edge, giving you maximum performance again down the road while reducing waste sent to landfill.